classroomtechtools/modularLibraries.gs/Examples/PhoenixApp/README.md

 Our school, like most organizations, utilizes Organizational Units (OU — a term that is derived from LDAP) and is stored in GSuite and is accessible [via an API](https://developers.google.com/admin-sdk/directory/v1/guides/manage-org-units).
 With AppsScripts, you can use `AdminDirectory.Users.get` [method](https://developers.google.com/admin-sdk/directory/v1/reference/users/get) to retrieve this info.
 As both a practical matter and in terms of best practices, it was imperative that I figure out how to use the OUs as the source of truth to know what role the user was to have.

+AppMaker has another useful feature, the `Directory` datasource, but sadly this does not include organizational unit information.

-The solution was to write an [OuService](https://github.com/classroomtechtools/modularLibraries.gs/tree/master/Examples/OuService) script that runs as a web app, thus accessible from within an AppMaker instance.
+So therefore I decided to write the [OuService](https://github.com/classroomtechtools/modularLibraries.gs/tree/master/Examples/OuService) script that runs as a web app externally to the AppMaker instances, thus accessible from within an AppMaker server-side script (not client-side due to CORS limitation).

 Now that I've exposed the data, I have to figure out how to utilize it from within AppMaker, thus the next question.